Skip to main content

 ParameterDescription

-PATH_OPCONXPSSpecifies the physical path to the location of the configuration files to be migrated to PROGRAMDATA if different from the folder specified for installation.
+PATH_OPCONXPSSpecifies the physical path to the location of the configuration files to be migrated to PROGRAMDATA if different from the installation folder.

-PATH_OUTPUTSpecifies the physical root path to the location of the output files generated by the application.
+PATH_OUTPUTSpecifies the physical root path for the location of the output files generated by the application.